Consensys/ethereum-developer-tools-list/README.md

 * [Ethereum Contract Service](https://github.com/mesg-foundation/service-ethereum-contract) - A MESG Service to interact with any Ethereum contract based on its address and ABI.
 * [Nethereum-CodeGenerator](https://github.com/StefH/Nethereum-CodeGenerator) - A web based generator which creates a Nethereum based C# Interface and Service based on Solidity Smart Contracts.
 * [EVMConnector](https://evmconnector.dev) - Create shareable contract dashboards and interact with arbitrary EVM-based blockchain functions, with or without an ABI.
+* [contract-admin](https://github.com/upgreidas/contract-admin) - Minimalistic UI tool for interacting with your smart contracts

 #### Patterns & Best Practices